RealDotNetDave/dotNetTips.Spargine.8/README.md

     * **Config**: Adaptable type designed to simplify the creation of custom configuration objects, with a focus on easy disk saving in applications.
     * **ControlChars**: Contains frequently used strings and characters, including backslash, comma, dash, double quote, empty string, forward slash, quote, space, tab, underscore, and more.
     * **DirectoryNotFoundException**: Custom exception to be utilized when a directory cannot be found.
+    * **Enumeration**: Provides a base class for creating an enumeration-like class structure that supports descriptive names and associated values, offering more flexibility than the standard Enum type.
     * **EnumHelper**: Facilitates the usage of Enums by providing convenient methods such as AdjustCamelCase(), AdjustName(), GetNames(), and more.
     * **EnvironmentKey**: Enumeration for common environment keys.
     * **ExceptionThrower**: Inspired by the .NET ExceptionThrower, this tool streamlines the process of throwing exceptions effortlessly.
 All exceptions thrown utilize default messages, and if necessary, custom messages can also be provided.